AlejandroEVN/jlog/README.md

-  interview  Add/update the interview date for a job application edit       Update the job application's metadata remove     Delete a job application record next       Print next upcoming interview open       Opens job application's URL in default browser help       Print this message or the help of the given subcommand(s)
+  interview  Add/update the interview date for a job application edit       Update the job application's metadata remove     Delete a job application record export     Export data into JSON or CSV file next       Print next upcoming interview open       Opens job application's URL in default browser help       Print this message or the help of the given subcommand(s)